Before getting started with techniques for removing blocks cognitively and subconsciously, let’s review the context for this powerful work.

 To uncover limiting beliefs, commit to being open and curious about your feelings and emotions.
 This means working to change any patterns of suppressing or tamping down emotions when they arise.

-- No matter where in the addictive cycle you are, it’s necessary to abstain from addictive and compulsive activities in order to experience authentic emotional expression and release.
-Trying to work on limiting beliefs while in the throes of addictive behavior will likely be ineffective.
+- Trying to work on limiting beliefs while in the throes of addictive behavior will likely be ineffective.
+Why?
+Because no matter where in the addictive cycle you are, it’s necessary to abstain from addictive and compulsive activities in order to experience authentic emotional expression and release.

 - It’s extremely common in the modern world to have addictions.
 While shame goes hand-in-hand with addiction, it’s an obstacle to resolution and healing.
 Tobacco, alcohol, marijuana, pain killers, cocaine and heroin are common substance addictions.
 (The Dawn Rehab) Common behavioral addictions include gambling, sex, Internet, shopping, video games, binge eating and risky behaviors.
 (Everyday Health)

 - Addiction affects the brain’s executive functions (Psychology Today).
 Thus, your addicted brain will make up reasons to do the addictive behavior.
 It will also tell you that if you solve your emotional and psychological issues (or go on a meditation retreat, or train for a marathon, or get promoted or have a baby) that the addictive behavior will fall away on its own.
 Time proves this to be untrue, just more made-up thoughts from an addicted brain.

 - Addictive behaviors cover over the true nature you are trying to access.
 And at some point they will cause additional problems such as anxiety, sleep issues, isolation and disconnection from others, depression, or other negative effects.